lursz/SuperFarmer/README.md

 ## Motivation
-This project is an interview assignment, so the main goal, obviously, was to fulfill the requirements of the assignment.
+This project is an interview assignment, so the main goal, obviously, was to fulfill the requirements.
 However, I also decided to have some fun with it, and this is why I decided to implement a terminal-gui interface with mouse support.

 ## Run